-On September 20, 2006, a 0.8173-for-1 reverse stock split was approved by the Board of Directors and is reflected in these financial statements.
+On September 20, 2006, a 0.8173-for-1 reverse stock split was declared by the Board of Directors and was effective on November 3, 2006.
+Such reverse stock split is retroactively reflected in these consolidated financial statements for all periods presented.